Typicality of the 2021 Western North America Summer Heatwave: Introduction

-Predicting the onset of blocking is an extremely challenging task for numerical models \cite{Pelly2003,matsueda2018estimates,LucariniGritsun2020} and indeed very few if any of the weather forecasting systems were able to estimate accurately the intensity of the 2021 North American heatwave at lead times of a few weeks \cite{Lin2022}.
-Very recently, a team from the World Weather Attribution initiative has concluded, using a multi-model and multi-method attribution analysis applied to daily maximum temperatures, that it is possible to attribute almost non-ambiguously the 2021 event to climate change, because its likelihood in present climate conditions (factual world) is estimated to be orders of magnitude higher than in past climate conditions (counterfactual world) \cite{Philip2021}, according to the methodology presented in \cite{Hannart2016}.
+Recently, a team from the World Weather Attribution initiative has concluded, using a multi-model and multi-method attribution analysis applied to daily maximum temperatures, that it is possible to attribute almost non-ambiguously the 2021 event to climate change, because its likelihood in present climate conditions (factual world) is estimated to be orders of magnitude higher than in past climate conditions (counterfactual world) \cite{Philip2021}, according to the methodology presented in \cite{Hannart2016}.

 \paragraph{This Study}

 In \cite{Galfi2021PRL,Galfi2021} it was shown that large deviation theory (LDT) \cite{Varadhan1984,Touchette2009} allows for constructing a climatology of heatwaves and cold spells over land.
 This approach is useful because one can go beyond purely descriptive statistics.
 Indeed, the return times of sufficiently persistent and intense temperature anomalies can be predicted by constructing the so-called rate functions for each given spatial location.
 For temperature timeseries, such rate functions are to a good approximation quadratic.
 One can thus construct them, in close agreement with the central limit theorem, by using relatively simple statistics like the variability and integrated autocorrelation time of the daily temperature records.